singhaniasnigdha/Interactive-Lab-Hub/Lab 4/README.md

 The sheet holding the sensors is taped onto one of the side of the cardboard, such that it is easy to slide the Pi in and out of the device, and/or connect it with other sensors.

-**Other Alternatives** -- As devices of this kind are usually made of metal or plaastic, they were considered to build the prototype.
+**Other Alternatives**:  As devices of this kind are usually made of metal or plaastic, they were considered to build the prototype.
 Plastic Sheets were discarded because they are not environment friendly, while cardboard is bio-degradable and easily available at everyone's houses.
 Metal sheets are also not particularly friendly to the environment, but they are extremely complicated to cut, mold and shape.

-### Part E Record Interactions

-### Part 2.

-### Part F 'Looks-Like' Prototype
+### Part E. 'Looks-Like' Prototype

-### Part G 'Works-Like' Prototype
+### Part F. 'Works-Like' Prototype

-### Part H 'Acts-Like' Prototype
+### Part G. 'Acts-Like' Prototype

+### Part H. Reflections

 Following exploration and reflection from Part 1, complete the "looks like," "works like" and "acts like" prototypes for your design.